obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

+---
+aliases:
+  - Obsidian Community Code of Conduct
+  - CoC
+description: This page details the rules that apply to all Obsidian community spaces.
+mobile: true
+permalink: community-code-of-conduct
+publish: true
+---

 ## The rules

-The following behaviors are not tolerated within the official Obsidian community channels.
+The following behaviors are not tolerated within the official Obsidian community channels, including the [Forum](https://forum.obsidian.md), [Discord](https://discord.gg/obsidianmd), and [Reddit](https://reddit.com/r/ObsidianMD).

 ### Serious offenses